PhilipK/BoilR/Readme.md

 cargo run
 ```

-If you are not a developer (or you don't like to code in Rust) do spread the work and create issues/discussions for anything.
+If you are not a developer (or you don't like to code in Rust) do spread the word and create issues/discussions for anything.

 ### I found a bug, what do I do?
 Check that there is not already an issue for it [here](https://github.com/PhilipK/BoilR/issues)